All Episodes

 It says billionaire Michael Bloomberg has entered the race and just got the endorsement of a former Trump Navy Secretary.

-Look, I don't think anyone ought to be able to buy their way uh into a nomination or to be president of the United States.
+Look, I don't think anyone ought to be able to buy their way into a nomination or to be president of the United States.

-I don't think any billionaire ought to be able to do it, and I don't think people who suck up to billionaires in order to fund their campaigns ought to do it.
+And I don't think people who suck up to billionaires in order to fund their campaigns ought to do it.

-I heard everyone here talking about as Democrats, we all want to overturn Citizens United because we want to end this unlimited spending.
+I heard everyone here talking about, as Democrats, we all want to overturn Citizens United because we want to end this unlimited spending.

 Yeah, except everyone on this stage, except Amy and me, is either a billionaire or is receiving help from PACs that can do unlimited spending.